NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Ivarsa.md

     desc: "1 Focus Point, DC 32, attack +24; __6th __  _[[Spells/Thunderous Strike|Thunderous Strike]]_"

   - name: "[[Actions/Arcane Cascade|Arcane Cascade]]"
-    desc: "`pf2:1` (concentrate,magus,stance) **Requirements** Ivarsa can enter this stance only if her most recent action was to [[Actions/Cast a Spell|Cast a Spell]] or make a Spellstrike, but she can remain in the stance even if she no longer meets the requirements\n**Effect** When she enters this stance and at the beginning of each of her turns while she's in it, Ivarsa gains 6 temporary Hit Points.
+    desc: "`pf2:1` (concentrate,magus,stance) **Requirements** Ivarsa can enter this stance only if her most recent action was to [[Actions/Cast a Spell|Cast a Spell]] or make a Spellstrike, but she can remain in the stance even if she no longer meets the requirements\n* * *\n\n**Effect** When she enters this stance and at the beginning of each of her turns while she's in it, Ivarsa gains 6 temporary Hit Points.
 While in this stance, Ivarsa's melee Strikes gain the arcane trait, deal 2 extra fire damage, and deal 4 splash fire damage to foes adjacent to her target."

   - name: "Companion Bond"
     desc: "  When Ivarsa uses a teleportation effect while she's riding a mount, the mount teleports with her."